mattiacreates/EmotionKnowledge/README.md

 recognition model.
 The class loads two Hugging Face pipelines – one for `text-classification` and one for `audio-classification`.
 By default it uses the text model `oliverguhr/german-sentiment-bert` and the audio model `superb/wav2vec2-base-superb-er`.
-The predicted emotion label can be stored in a database column named `Emotion_Text`.
+You can store the predicted emotion label in your own data store, for example in a column named `Emotion_Text`.

 An additional `AudioEmotionAnnotator` is available to annotate existing utterances purely based on their audio clips.
 It uses the Hugging Face model